-Given an undirected weighted connected graph, it is required to find the Really Special SubTree in it.
-The Really Special SubTree is defined as a subgraph consisting of all the nodes in the graph and
+Given an undirected weighted connected graph, find the Really Special SubTree in it.
+The Really Special SubTree is defined as a subgraph consisting of all the nodes in the graph and:

-Finally, you need to print the overall weight of the Tree so formed using above rules.
+Print the overall weight of the tree formed using the rules.

-First line has two integers , denoting the number of nodes in the graph and , denoting the number of edges in the graph.
+The first line has two integers and , the number of nodes and edges in the graph.

-The next lines each consist of three space separated integers , where and denote the two nodes between which the undirected edge exists, denotes the weight of edge between the corresponding nodes.
+The next lines each consist of three space separated integers , , where and denote the two nodes between which the undirected edge exists and denotes the weight of that edge.

-Print a single integer denoting the total weight (sum of weights of all edges in the MST) of the Really Special SubTree.
+Print a single integer denoting the total weight of the Really Special SubTree.

 4 61 2 51 3 34 1 62 4 73 2 43 4 5